woodii1234/FNF-JS-Engine/assets/preload/gameRenders/readme.txt

 ffmpeg -r 60 -i ./phobiaphobia/%07d.jpg  LOL.mp4

 Replace phobiaphobia with the name of the song you rendered, and you can name the file whatever you want instead of "LOL"

+alternatively, just run the bat file to make things simpler